Mick Foley: World Championship Wrestling (1989–1990)

-In November 1989, Foley began wrestling for World Championship Wrestling (WCW) as "Cactus Jack".
+In November 1989, Foley began wrestling for World Championship Wrestling (WCW) as "Cactus Jack Manson".
 His debut match, which aired on NWA World Championship Wrestling, saw him partnered with a one-time jobber named Rick Fargo to face the rising tag team of brothers Rick Steiner and Scott Steiner – two of the stiffest and toughest workers in wrestling at the time.
 After taking brutal bumps from both Steiner brothers and losing the match, Cactus then began fighting with Fargo, and then jumped nearly 12 ft off the apron to elbow Fargo in the abdomen, per Kevin Sullivan's instructions.
 Lead WCW booker Ric Flair, Sullivan, and other WCW executives were impressed with this to the point that they offered Foley a contract, and Foley finally found some financial stability after years of hardship.
 Over the following months, Cactus Jack would generally team with jobbers.
 When the jobber would lose the match for the team, Cactus Jack would attack his partner, throw them out of the ring, and deliver his infamous ring apron flying elbow drop onto the concrete floor.

 Foley's biggest match to date came in February 1990 against Mil Máscaras at Clash of the Champions X: Texas Shootout, where he took a particularly brutal bump backward off the 3 ft high apron and landed on the concrete floor, with his head and back taking the impact.
-Later that month, he formed the villainous "Sullivan's Slaughterhouse" stable with Kevin Sullivan and Bam Bam Bigelow and began a long feud with Norman the Lunatic.
+Later that month, he formed the villainous "Sullivan's Slaughterhouse" stable with Kevin Sullivan, Bam Bam Bigelow, and Buzz Sawyer and began a long feud with Norman the Lunatic and Mike Rotunda.
+At WrestleWar '90: Wild Thing that month, Jack lost to Norman the Lunatic.
 At the Capital Combat pay-per-view in May 1990, the Slaughterhouse lost to Norman the Lunatic and the Road Warriors in a six-man tag team match.
 It was during this period that Foley was involved in a car accident that resulted in the loss of his two front teeth, adding to the distinctive look for which he is famous.
 Foley left WCW in June 1990 after a conversation with booker Ole Anderson in which Anderson critiqued his style.